Heart block refers to an abnormality in the way

 atrioventricular (AV) node to reach the lower chamber

-(ventricles).
+(ventricle).
 Heart block may occur at any point along this electrical pathway.

 Heart block of the AV node can be of several types, and a doctor generally can